dnfui/dnf-ui/README.md

 **NOTE:**

-- `serviceinstall` is a development helper, not the final packaging flow
 - Choose a non critical installed package for native apply tests
-- `sudo make serviceinstall` installs the already built Meson service files from the current build tree and does not rebuild
+- `serviceinstall` is just a development helper for installing the app without RPM packaging

 ### Tests

-Run the test suite:
+Run the native test suite:

 ```sh
 make test